Cervical Health Awareness Month

-When LFHS first opens our doors in 1973, one of our primary missions was to combat breast cancer.
+When LFHS first opens its doors in 1973, one of our primary missions was to combat breast cancer.
 Today, our mission has not changed.
 We see countless women each day in order to detect breast cancer at its early and most treatable stages.
-We also work with women to teach them about how to detect breast cancer in a breast self exams (BSE) and how to access quality health information regarding cancer detection.
+We also work with women to teach them about how to detect breast cancer in breast self-exams (BSE) and how to access quality health information regarding cancer detection.
 For more information, visit:

 Let’s Talk Month

 Since the early 1990s, the national teen pregnancy rate has drastically declined.
 In fact, it has declined by 39% in Lebanon County.
 A great reason to celebrate the accomplishments of the work done at Lebanon Family Health Services!
 However, we did not do it alone.
 Through the combined efforts of parents, schools, and community partnerships we have been able to make great strides in this public health challenge.
 We still have work to do though and parents play a vital role.
 In fact, teens cite parents (not peers) as being their biggest influence regarding issues of sexuality.
 This month we bring awareness to the importance of parents talking to teens about sexual decision making.
 For information and resources please visit: